Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III): Contraction of the Finite PL Complex

 (5) No entering or leaving points between $D-B$ and $B$ are changed in $\Omega$ .
 The process (of projection) will guarantee the arcs in $B$ are gradually varied in the new sequence.
 The new contraction sequence will be totally in $D\cup B$.
 So we proved that $D$ is simply connected.
 Again, the concept of gradually varied sequence of curves means that each adjacent pair of curves only differs a triangle (or a 2-cell) in $K$, i.e. $Modulo(2)$ of two such curves will be the boundary of a 2-cell (triangle).
 A step of contraction is a move of gradual variation between two adjacent curves in the sequence. \\

-{\bf Part 2:} We design an algorithm to show that $D$ is homeomorphic to an $m$-disk as well as $M$ is homeomorphic to $m$-sphere, $m=3$ or greater.
-Again, according to the definition of simple connectedness to $M$, a closed 1-cycle will be contractible on $M$.
-Since we assume that there is no boundary in $M$ ($M$ is closed and orientable), then there are no holes in $M$ if $M$ is 2D manifold.
-If there is a hole, then the boundary of a hole will be a 1-cycle and it is no longer contractible.
-For another instance, if $M$ is a torus, then some cycles are not contractible as well.
+{\bf Part 2:} We design an algorithm to show that $D$ is homeomorphic to an $m$-disk as well as $M$ is homeomorphic to $m$-sphere if $m=3$ or greater.

+First, according to the definition of simple connectedness to $M$, a closed 1-cycle will be contractible on $M$.
+Since we assume that there is no boundary in $M$ ($M$ is closed and orientable), then there are no holes in $M$.
+To understand this, we can use examples of 2D manifolds.
+If $M$ is a 2D manifold and there is a hole in $M$, then the boundary of a hole will be a 1-cycle and it is no longer contractible.
+For another instance, if $M$ is a 2D torus, then some cycles are not contractible as well.

+Second, any closed and simply connected manifold (orientable) is a 2-cycle meaning that this manifold is homeomorphic to a 2-sphere.
+In this part of the proof, we will keep the boundary of $D$ to be a 2-cycle.

+Because we only have finite numbers of cells, we can calculate the cell-distance for each pair of cells.
+We will select two special points (0-cells) they have the far-most distance among each pairs in the manifolds. one of the point will be in a 3-cell $e$ that will be removed first.
+Another one will be the origin $O$ that will remain in the contracting process.

-Let $m=3$ for now, i.e. $M$ is a 3-manifold.
-We can see that $m$ can be any number.
+Let $m=3$ for now, i.e., $M$ is a 3-manifold.
+We will see that $m$ can be any number.